 Two episodes are fresh in my mind where I thought, this may very well be my last trip.

 One time was when it was late, coming up for 1 am.
-I had been to the cinema and was in need of a car, a cheap car and naturally there weren’t too many about.
+I had been to the cinema and was in need of a car, a cheap car and naturally there weren't too many about.
 I haggled with a few until I found the one.
-By the time I had got in and the possibly drunk driver told me that the door was broken and I would have to hold it closed, it was too late.
+By the time I had got in, the possibly-drunk driver told me that the door was broken and I would have to hold it closed.
+An excellent start.

 Apart from holding the door physically closed with my hand, I noticed the back of the seat was broken, so no leaning back in pimp style.
-To add to the adventure, the guy seemed a bit crazy, he was waffling about some shit and I could quite easily imagine him nonchalantly telling me about his dead hooker collection.
+To add to the adventure, the guy seemed a bit crazy, possibly drunk and was waffling about some shit.
+I could quite easily imagine him nonchalantly telling me about his dead hooker collection.

 Didn't quite learn my lesson though

-The second adventure involved a crazy Georgian who managed to rip me off very badly (which is why I now I prebook taxis from the airport.
-Man am I sick of listening to haggling taxi drivers talk shit about having to pay 500 rouble parking, looking for the next sucker foreigner).
-The rip off was partly due to circumstance too mind, but I clearly remember the biblical-style rain hammering down on the highway while this lunatic fuck (who kept calling me ‘droog’ in his Georgian accent) hammered the hell out of his shitbox 1970 lada, aquaplaning over the puddles and all.
+The second adventure involved a crazy Georgian who managed to rip me off hard (which is why I now I prebook taxis from the airport.
+I sick of listening to haggling taxi drivers talk shit about having to pay 500 rouble parking, looking for the next sucker foreigner).
+The rip off was partly due to circumstance, but I clearly remember the biblical-style rain hammering down on the highway while this lunatic stabby Georgian hammered the hell out of his shitbox 1970 lada, aquaplaning over the puddles and all.

-Honest to god I thought that thing was going to crash out big time with me being just another victim of some dickpole shit driver.
-To make matters worse, he dragged me the scenic route, all around the fucking city, no map, no satnav (again, dickpole) and then charged me the most I’d ever been charged.
+Honest to god I thought we were going to crash.
+To make matters worse, he dragged me the scenic route, all around the fucking city, no map, no satnav and then charged me the most I’d ever been charged.

 He seemed like one of those ridiculous hothead Georgian guys who would just be calling you droog one minute and slicing your dick off the next with his rusty stabbing blade.
 But saving money on streets cars aren't the only road risks.